exactchange/drv-core/blue-paper.md

 A Proof of Value Assertion will be rejected if the assertion exceeds the Deviation Rate (see *Deviation Rate* below).
 When a Proof of Value is asserted against USD, the USD amount goes through two layers of validation:

-1. `usdAmount` must be higher than `0.001`, and is adjusted by the `coinAmount` it is asserted against:
+1. `usdAmount` must be higher than `0.001`, and is adjusted by the `embrAmount` it is asserted against:

     ```
     // ./events/events.transaction.js